 Google runs a pretty tight ship when it comes to screening the apps they’ll allow in their Play Store, and that results in most malicious apps being distributed via third-party download sites.

 Bottom line: Be extremely careful about downloading ANY Android app from any place other than the Google Play Store.
 I never do it, and I strongly recommend that you refuse to do it as well.

 What’s more, you need to be careful even when downloading an app from the official Google Play Store.
 Google is actually pretty good at keeping bad apps out of the Play Store, some do sneak in on occasion.

-Bonus tip #1: The fantastic Avast Mobile Security and Antivirus app can help protect your Android phone or tablet from viruses and other forms of malware.
-Click here to read more about it and access the download page in the Google Play Store.
+Bonus tip: The fantastic (and free) AVG for Android antivirus app can help protect your Android phone or tablet from viruses and other forms of malware.
+Click here to read more about it.